How to get your story ideas across for beginners and non artists

 I want you to be clear and economical.

-The important things to relay to the person doing the finished work are ideas of staging, emotion, camera angles, lighting, etc. If you look at the examples above, most of my lighting is flat and my camera angles are too.
+The important things to relay to the person doing the finished work are ideas of staging, emotion, camera angles, lighting, etc.

 The important part of the first two pages were introducing the cast and location and getting the acting across.